rulius92/MoBacTag/README.md

 ---------------------------

-### Scripts used for processing data, creating the figures and performing the statistical analysis reported in the manuscript.
+### Scripts used for processing data, creating the figures and performing the statistical analysis reported in the manuscript:

 Raw data corresponding to the SynCom experiment or the validation of the oligonucleotides were processed as described in the manuscript and using the script syncom_ASV-table.sh